namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 That is a reflection on the creative process.
 I think if anyone would, Steinberger would be a good judge of how agentic programming can massively speed up your experimentation loop, but it nevertheless is a loop you cannot reduce into a clearly defined deterministic sequence of units you can assign over to your army of agents.

+#### Good bye project planning
 I hear Steinberger's take, more than anything as, that agentic programming is the final nail in the coffin of using product planned roadmaps to derisk quarter long software development efforts.

 Perhaps we can acknowledge though that there are still then two kinds of work in the themes of explore and exploit: spikes that are open ended that produce research artifacts and repetitive tasks that are more well defined because you have done them many times already.
 And agentic work can perhaps make the first kind easier to bound box.

-## An Internet for AI Agents
+# An Internet for AI Agents
 The first talk I attended was practical.
 It reminded me of a more fleshed out moltbook.com.
 Ramesh Raskar laid out a vision<sup>[10](#references)</sup> for how agents can communicate in the future.
 He pointed out that currently agents are clients and they do not have URI endpoints.
 And NANDA proposes a DNS for agents among other aspects.

 He also made an intriguing prediction, that in the future, he expects every person will have multiple agents working on their behalf, in agent marketplaces.
-He had presented this vision for residents of India first, since in India, everyone now already has an Aadhaar card a new identity infrastructure.
+He had presented this vision for residents of India first, since in India, everyone now already has an Aadhaar card a new identity infrastructure, for a while now.
 And a proposal can be for agents to asynchronously in a decentralized way work on the ONDC and UPI.
 So this makes India very unique.
 Your agent can represent you in case people want to ask you questions and perform tasks on your behalf.
 But also he sees a kind of democratization.
 The agent is called a doot, which is a local word, meaning a messenger.
 This reminds me of the Shell Game season 1<sup>[12](#references)</sup> actually, where the host attempted to give his agent access to everything about him and used more or less RAG and some agentic loops to handle various tasks for himself.

 I think Ramesh's vision assumes a lot, including the lynchpin that everyone will be an entrepreneur.

 I like the part about freeing up ourselves to not deal with busy work.
 But yea I have my doubts about everyone managing their own agents.
 But intriguing nonetheless.

-## MCP Travel agency workshop
+# MCP Travel agency workshop
-Cool workshop of mcp-toolbox .
+I also attended a workshop of `mcp-toolbox`, a Google library to get started faster building out your own MCP server.
 This session by Wenxin Du helped make a few concepts on building agent apps click for me.

-A take away though is, you can build out skills for an agent to, say translate natural language to sql, which was the first iteration during the workshop, but that was acknowledged as too risky, since there is a risk of someone running all kinds of unsafe queries on your database.
+A take away though is, you can build out skills for an agent to, say translate natural language to sql, which was the first iteration during the workshop of the travel agency example, but that was acknowledged as too risky, since there is a risk of someone running all kinds of unsafe queries on your database.
 So then through several iterations in the workshop, RBAC was added so agents powers are limited, and only to the access intended for the specific person who the agent is interacting with.
 And the natural language to SQL was also made more restricted, as well.
-So then you kind of end up with something that is quite similar to wht we had before, which was sql prepared statements.
-So mcp-toolbox also uses its own flavor of parameterized restricted prepared statements.
-[31].
+So then you kind of end up with something that is quite similar to what we had before MCP, which was SQL prepared statements.
+So mcp-toolbox also uses its own flavor of parameterized restricted prepared statements<sup>[31](#references)</sup>.
 So are we sort of back where we have started?

-This along with Sara Zanzoterra session on RAG to Agents as well.